larryknaebelobsidian/kingdom/Micah.md

 13.
 			your idols
 			sacred stones
-		you will not longer bow down to the work of your hands 14.
+		you will no longer bow down to the work of your hands 14.
 		I will uproot from among you  your Asherah poles when I demolish your cities